UofT-DSI/stat_gen/03_instructional_team/markdown_slides/slides_01.md

 # Genes
 - A gene is an ordered sequence of nucleotides located in a particular position on a particular chromosome that encodes a specific functional product (a protein or
 RNA molecule).
-- About 20,000 - 30,000 genes (evolving estimate) throughout the genome.
+- About 20,000 - 30,000 genes throughout the genome.
 - Gene sizes vary from about 1K DNA base pairs to more than 1 million bp.
-- A gene is a segment of DNA consists of several coding segments (Exons), separated by non-coding sequences (Introns)
+- Consists of several coding segments (Exons), separated by non-coding sequences (Introns)
 - Introns do not code for specific proteins, BUT, they are not junk and may regulate exons.
 ![bg right:50% w:350](./images/gene2.png)

 ---